realjck/story-engine/README.md

 # Integration Instructions

-## CGENERATING THE STORYBOARD FROM A Word Document (formatted with Styles as outlined in the template):
+## GENERATING THE STORYBOARD FROM A Word Document (formatted with Styles as outlined in the template):

 ### Launch `XLS_CONSTRUCTION/CONSTRUCTION WORD IMPORTER.xlsm` and run the script